lennyleadership/spiritual_notes/content.en/docs/91_Apologetics/09_self_esteem.md

 ### The only real judge

 We need to understand how God intersects with our life.
-More specifically, how the gospel of Jesus Christ <a class = "blue">transforms our identity and our self-worth</a><label class="margin-toggle sidenote-number"></label><span class="sidenote">It is not I who live in me anymore, but Christ.
-Old self need self-esteem, new self (Christ life does not need self-esteem.)</span>.
+More specifically, how the gospel of Jesus Christ <a class = "blue">transforms our identity and our self-worth</a><label class="margin-toggle sidenote-number"></label><span class="sidenote">It is not I who live in me anymore, but Christ.  <br><br>Old self need self-esteem, new self (Christ life does not need self-esteem.)</span>.

 God has taken action on our behalf and those who put their trust in Him are literally transformed by His love.
 Look at these words in Romans 8:31-34: